wazuh/wazuh-documentation/source/user-manual/capabilities/syscollector.rst

 As mentioned above, the main purpose of this module is to gather the most relevant information from the monitored system.

-Once the agent starts, `Syscollector` runs periodically scans of defined targets (hardware, OS, packages, etc.), forwarding the new collected data to the manager who updates the appropriate tables of the database.
+Once the agent starts, `Syscollector` runs periodically scans of defined targets (hardware, OS, packages, etc.), forwarding the new collected data to the manager, which updates the appropriate tables of the database.

-The agent inventory is gathered for different goals.
+The agent's inventory is gathered for different goals.
 The entire inventory can be found at the `inventory` tab of the Wazuh APP for each agent, by querying the API to retrieve the data from the DB.
-It is also available the `Dev tools` tab where it can be queried the API directly about the different scans being able to filter by any desired field.
+Also the `Dev tools` tab is available, with this feature the API can be directly queried about the different scans being able to filter by any desired field.

-In addition, the packages inventory is used as packages feed for the :doc:`Vulnerability detector module<./vulnerability-detection>`.
+In addition, the packages inventory is used as feed for the :doc:`Vulnerability detector module<./vulnerability-detection>`.

 Available scans
 ---------------

-The collected information from Wazuh agents are stored in different SQLite tables.
-Here is described the content of each available table.
+The collected information from Wazuh agents is stored in different SQLite tables.
+Here the content of each available table is described .

 At present, this module is available for Linux, Windows, MacOS, OpenBS and FreeBSD.
 See the `compatibility matrix`_ for more information.